habedi/PracticalMachineLearning/README.md

 # ML Resources(with an emphasis on Python)

-My curated list of Machine Learning resources, including books, papers, softwares, libraries, notebooks, etc. Most of the libraries are for Python though the rest of the materials here are generally suited for working with data.
+My curated list of Machine Learning resources, including books, papers, software, libraries, notebooks, etc. Most of the libraries are for Python though the rest of the materials here are generally suited for working with data.

 ## Books and Writings